Getting Started: TeamSnap for Club and League Administrators

 Welcome!
 As an administrator (org owner or commissioner) for a TeamSnap for Clubs and Leagues account, we've put this handy guide together to get you on your way with the how-tos and what's it's for your org admin privileges.

 Not sure if this guide is for you?
 Organization administrators include the organization owner (the account which owns the organization in TeamSnap), along with any members that the organization owner has granted commissioner privileges to.

 Commissioner?
 Accept Your Invite

 If you are the organization account owner, you won't need to do this because, well, you are already part of the organization as the account owner.
-So, for those of you who are administrators (aka commissioners) for sports organizations using TeamSnap, you will first need to have an invitation from the organization owner, since the owner user role is the only one with the permissions to grant administrative permissions to other users.
+For those of you who are administrators (aka commissioners) for sports organizations using TeamSnap, you will first need to have an invitation from the organization owner, since the owner user role is the only one with the permissions able to grant administrative permissions to other users.
 Once you have been invited, you will receive an invitation via email.

 Get to Know Your Dashboards

 There are two dashboards in your TeamSnap account.
 One is your TeamSnap account dashboard, and the other is the dashboard tab for your organization.

 Once you’ve been added to your organization in TeamSnap, you’ll log in and access your TeamSnap dashboard.
 This is where you access and manage your account information, organization, and all the teams you are affiliated with.